-Within our Information Center, we have sections for Planning, and for Strategic Planning.
-This may seem a bit strange, as there is a definite overlap between the two categories.
+Within this section of our Information Centre, we have posts relating to Planning, and for Strategic Planning.
+There is a definite overlap between the two categories.

 So what’s the difference?